 We are pleased to announce the release of Aspose.Imaging for Java 17.4.
-The major development in this release is the implementation of rate control algorithm for JPEG2000.
-The support for improved quality when image get resized has also been included in this release.
+The major development in this release is the implementation of the rate control algorithm for JPEG2000.
+The support for improved quality when image gets resized has also been included in this release.

-Implementation of rate control algorithm for Aspose.Imaging Jpeg-2000 codec.
+- Implementation of the rate control algorithm for Aspose.Imaging Jpeg-2000 codec.

 Aspose.Imaging for Java Resources

 The resources, you may need to accomplish your tasks:

 - Home page for Aspose.Imaging for Java API.

 - Download Aspose.Imaging for Java.

 - Aspose.Imaging for Java online documentation – help documentation and API reference documents.

 - Aspose.Imaging Product Family Forum – post your technical questions and queries, or any other problem you are facing while working with Aspose.Imaging APIs.